Growing Orchids: October in St. Augustine

 General Orchid Growing Tips

 We usually receive our first cold snap around Halloween, so if you are growing outdoors, this is the time for you to make your winter preparations.
 Check your winter structure, test fire your heaters and start cleaning your plants.
-With the shortening days and cooler temperatures, your plants require less water and fertilizer now.
+The shortening day length and cooler nights initiate all sorts of changes in your orchids.
+Your plants require less water and fertilizer now.
 Observe the rate at which your plants dry out after watering and make adjustments, gradually adding days in between your normally watering cycle.
+Consider removing shading from the greenhouse to allow more light during the winter months.

 Cattleyas